Presidency of John Quincy Adams: Border issues

-1828 presidential election
+Presidential election of 1828

 The Jacksonians formed an effective party apparatus that adopted many modern campaign techniques.
 Rather than focusing on issues, they emphasized Jackson's popularity and the supposed corruption of Adams and the federal government.
 Jackson himself described the campaign as a "struggle between the virtue of the people and executive patronage."
 Adams, meanwhile, refused to adapt to the new reality of political campaigns, and he avoided public functions and refused to invest in pro-administration tools such as newspapers.
 In early 1827, Jackson was publicly accused of having encouraged his wife, Rachel, to desert her first husband.
 In response, followers of Jackson attacked Adams's personal life, and the campaign turned increasingly nasty.
 The Jacksonian press portrayed Adams as an out-of-touch elitist, while pro-Adams newspapers attacked Jackson's past involvement in various duels and scuffles, portraying him as too emotional and impetuous for the presidency.
 Though Adams and Clay had hoped that the campaign would focus on the American System, it was instead dominated by personalities of Jackson and Adams.

 Vice President Calhoun joined Jackson's ticket, while Adams turned to Secretary of the Treasury Richard Rush as his running mate after Governor John Andrew Shulze of Pennsylvania declined the role.
 The 1828 election thus marked the first time in U.S. history that a presidential ticket composed of two Northerners faced off against a presidential ticket composed of two Southerners.
 Neither side publicly campaigned on the issue of slavery, but Adams's status as a New Englander may have hurt him, as many outside of New England held negative cultural stereotypes about the region.
 Despite his own difficulties in winning Federalist support, Adams's previous affiliation with the Federalist Party early in his public career damaged his candidacy in some areas, especially the West.